abiduzz420/shlok/README.md

 ### Highlights of this project

 - Smallest imaginable statically typed functional language
-- Dependendent type sytem serves as the core of the language
+- Dependent type sytem serves as the core of the language
 - Evolved from a small STLC core to dependent-typed lambda calculus
 - Support for data types and writing simple programs in its initial version